LihaiLevi/FurryFinderNFC/README.md

 ## Usage

 1. Ensure that your device is NFC-enabled and that NFC tags are properly attached to the animals.
+2. Sign in to the companion website and add your animals along with their information.
-2. Run the Animal NFC Scanner application on your device.
+3. Run the Animal NFC Scanner application on your device.
-3. Bring the device near the NFC tag on the animal you want to scan.
+4. Bring the device near the NFC tag on the animal you want to scan.
-4. The application will automatically detect and scan the NFC tag.
+5. The application will automatically detect and scan the NFC tag.
-5. Once scanned, the application will display the details of the scanned animal on the screen.
+6. Once scanned, the application will retrieve and display the details of the scanned animal on the screen.
-6. Review the animal information, including species, age, weight, and medical history.
+7. Review the animal information, including name, id , date of birth, owner name and phone number.

 ### Creating a New Tag for a New Animal

 To create a new NFC tag for a new animal and associate it with the Animal NFC Scanner application, follow these steps:

-1. Launch the Animal NFC Scanner application on your device.
-2. Navigate to the "Create New Animal" section within the application.
+1. Sign in to the companion website and navigate to the "Add Animal" section.
-3. Fill in the required information about the new animal, such as species, age, weight, and medical history.
+2. Fill in the required information about the new animal, such as name, id , date of birth, owner name and phone number.
-4. Click on the "Generate NFC Tag" button within the application.
+3. Go to the app and Click on the "Sync NFC with your animal" button on the website.
-5. Hold an empty NFC tag near the device's NFC reader.
+4. Follow the instrucation in the App.
-6. The Animal NFC Scanner application will write the animal's information to the NFC tag, associating it with the animal.
+5. The Animal NFC Scanner application will write the animal's information to the NFC tag, associating it with the animal.
-7. Once the tag is successfully written, it can be used for future scanning with the application.
+6. Once the tag is successfully written, it can be used for future scanning with the application.

 ## Contributions